 Between 1814 and 1820, the number of convicts sent to New South Wales more than doubled.
-Many of the new arrivals were former soldiers who had found no employment after they were demobilised and turned to crime.
+Many of the new arrivals were former soldiers in the Napoleonic wars (1803-1815) who had found no employment after they were demobilised and turned to crime.
 Their arrival placed new demands on food supplies.

-In response, Governor Lachlan Macquarie established the Emu Plains Agricultural Farm.
+In response, Governor Lachlan Macquarie established the Emu Plains Agricultural Farm, on the western side of the Nepean River at the foot of the Blue Mountains.
 This government farm provided employment for convicts and produced additional food for the colony.
-It also played an important role in overseeing the movement of settlers, convicts and stock over the Blue Mountains.
+As Emu Plains marked the beginning of the road across the Blue Mountains, the farm also played an important role in overseeing the movement of settlers, convicts and stock along the route.

 The farm was closed in 1832.
-At this time there was increasing pressure to end transportation of convicts to New South Wales.
-On 22 May 1840 an Order-in-Council was issued, removing New South Wales from the list of places to which convicts could be sent.
+At this time there was increasing pressure to end the transportation of convicts to New South Wales.
+On 22 May 1840, an Order-in-Council was issued, removing New South Wales from the list of places to which convicts could be sent.